jacksalici/sfm-gaze-framework/readme.md

-# SFM-based gaze estimation dataset
+# SFM-based gaze estimation framework

+⚠️ More detail will be added soon.

 ## Pipeline 🚥